 Now that you’ve got the basics in place, let us visit some of the special sections on LinkedIn.

-Frequently overlooked, the summary section is the most important part of your profile.
+Frequently overlooked, the about section is an important summary of your profile.
 Often, potential clients or employers will scroll through this topmost section when sussing you out.

-With a total limit of 2,000 characters, your summary needs to speak directly and persuasively to your target audience.
+With a total limit of 2,000 characters, your about sections needs to speak directly and persuasively to your target audience.
 Consider the following points:

 - Write in the first person perspective to address the pain points of your clients